particle-iot/docs/src/content/reference/tracker/tracker-configuration.md

 ### Restore default schema

-To remove the Engine panel and restore the default schema use the **Restore Default Schema** button:
+To restore a default schema, use the [Configuration schema tool](/tools/cloud-tools/configuration-schema/).

-{{> config-schema options="" }}

-You will probably also need to [reset on-device configuration to factory defaults](/getting-started/tracker/tracker-setup/#resetting-configuration) to remove the engine configuration from your local configuration.

 ### Viewing in the console